ibartomeus/BeeFunData/README.md

 library(BeeFunData)
 ```

 Once the package is loaded, its use is pretty simple.
-Just call the data
+Just call the data from R

 ```
 data(all_interactions)